 These keyboards connect with Bluetooth so that you don’t have to be attached with a cord.
 However, things are bound to go wrong every now and then.
 If you find that the keyboard isn’t responding or doesn’t seem to connect to your computer, then you’ll need to restart it.
 Here’s how you restart your wireless Logitech keyboard.

-Restarting your Wireless Logitech Keyboard
+Reset Logitech Keyboard

-To begin with, there are different types of wireless keyboards, which means that there are different ways to reset each keyboard.
+To begin with, there are different types of keyboards, which means that there are different ways to reset each keyboard.
 Popular models include the k270, k330, k375s, k800, k580, k850, k520, k860, k220, g915, and mk320.

 Logitech Unifying Wireless Keyboard